Dental Crowns Chicago Loop, IL

 Am I a candidate for dental crowns?

 Even if you have severely damaged or broken teeth, you are a good candidate for dental crowns if you have your tooth root intact.
-If you have missing teeth, you can receive dental implants, dentures, or dental bridges, which can be capped off with dental crowns.
-Prior to a dental crown or implant treatment, we will ensure that any decay or infection is removed first.
-We will always thoroughly examine your teeth and gums before recommending treatment.
+If you have missing teeth, you can receive dental implants, dentures, or dental bridges capped-off with dental crowns.

 How long does a crown last?

-Call Premier Dentistry at Millennium Park to Schedule an Appointment.
+Call Premier Dentistry at Millennium Park for Dental Crowns

-Request a consultation with Dr. Brand or Dr. Stein online or call Premier Dentistry at 312-586-8596.
-We look forward to helping you restore your smile and improve your long-term dental health.
+Request a consultation with Dr. Brand online, or call Premier Dentistry at 312-586-8596.
+We provide custom dental crowns for our patients in Chicago, IL.
+We look forward to helping you restore your teeth and improve your long-term dental health.